Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Professionals already licensed in other counseling or therapy fields who want to expand their abilities with a credential in substance use disorder counseling

-- Career changers from entirely different fields electing to earn a master’s in addiction counseling with reduced experience hours required for initial certification
+- Career changers from entirely different fields are electing to earn a master’s in addiction counseling, with reduced experience hours required for initial certification

 The right choice of degree for you will depend on where you fit into those categories, as well as what level and in what state you plan to practice.